jdersch/PERQemu/PERQemu/Readme.txt

 movement based on the direction of the next swipe, not the absolute coordinates in the window.
 You'll catch on with a few tries. :-)

 Button, button, who's got the button?
-Accent S4 only supports the 4-button BitPad puck, though I think they try to map things to match the 3-button Kriz puck.
+Accent S4 only enables the 4-button BitPad puck, though it maps the buttons to match the 3-button Kriz puck.
 If you have a 3-button mouse, left-middle-right should be mapped appropriately.
-For a two-button mouse, Ctrl-Left simulates the third button;
-Ctrl-Right simulates the fourth PERQ button.
-If you had a BitPad with a stylus (one button) or are using an old Apple one-button mouse, I just don't know what to tell ya...
+For a two-button mouse, Ctrl-Left simulates the third button; Ctrl-Right simulates the fourth PERQ button.
+If you are using an old one-button Apple mouse, I just don't know what to tell ya...

 There is no clean way to log out of Accent, so the best way to make sure you flush buffers to disk (if you want to save your work) is to type "trap" at